Get a free application, infrastructure and malware scan report - Scan Your Website Now

 Origin Server Protection with WAF

-Unlike many WAAP vendors, Origin protection is a default in the AppTrana WAAP.
+Unlike many WAAP vendors, Origin protection is provided by default in all AppTrana plans.

-As part of the onboarding process, we require our customers to do a DNS change so that AppTrana serves as a reverse proxy and all the traffic hits the AppTrana servers.
+As part of the onboarding process, customers change the DNS settings so that AppTrana serves as a reverse proxy and all the traffic hits the AppTrana servers.

-Then, we ask the customers to whitelist AppTrana IPs and block traffic from all other IPs.
-When you do this for all applications hosted on the origin server, the customer portal displays that the origin server protection has been enabled.
+Then, the customers whitelist AppTrana IPs and block traffic from all other IPs.
+When done for all applications hosted on the origin server, the customer portal displays that the origin server protection has been enabled.

 Stay tuned for more relevant and interesting security articles.
 Follow Indusface on FacebookTwitter, and LinkedIn.